LucaIcaro/terraform-deployments-strategies/03-bluegreen-two-elbs/README.md

 # What?

-In this example, we have only one ELB providing canary blue-green deployment.
+In this example, we have only two ELBs providing canary blue-green deployment.
 _Blue/Green_ in this example do not mean _Production/Staging_ but they are interchangable: the first time blue is production, then green is production, then blue again, etc.

 The production environment and staging are both reachable on the internet by using different URLs.

-The code is similar to example 01, the main difference is that we are using `aws_lb_listener_rule` to define rules to redirect requests from the ELB.

 # How-To